AI Toolkit

 Result

 An LLM is a frozen state: trained on massive data and locked in place.
 The model itself doesn't change.
-But the products built on top of it (Copilot, ChatGPT) add layers that make it powerful: your prompt gives it context and instructions, tools let it search the web and create files, skills give it specialized know-how, and memory lets it remember your preferences over time.
+But the products built on top of it (Copilot, ChatGPT) add layers that make it powerful: context (your prompt plus any data you provide) gives it direction and grounding, and tools let it take action like searching the web and creating files.
 The LLM predicts the next word based on patterns.
 Everything else is scaffolding that makes that prediction remarkably useful.

 How to Talk to AI